jierui-cell/sedimix/README.md

 - Pulled the Singularity image
 - Downloaded any required pre-built indices
-- (Optionally) built the alternative human reference genome for SNP panels
+- Built the human reference genome index

  you can run *sedimix* in four simple steps: